Chakaa/cookie-garden-helper-reloaded/README.md

 >1.4.10: `New way to code soil setups (mrpandat)`
 >
 >1.4.11: `New option to clear the saved plot (ctrl+click the button)`
+>
+>1.4.11-edit: `Auto-plot option and alternative, more optimal seed layouts`

 ## Issues